INTRODUCTION

 PROBIOTICS FOR GUT HEALTH

 Probiotics are live bacteria found in yoghurt that promote a balanced gut microbiome.
 A healthy gut supports digestion, nutrient absorption and immune function.
 Probiotics help reduce digestive discomforts like bloating, gas and irregularity by maintaining the balance of good and bad bacteria in the gut.
-Consuming probiotic-rich yoghurt regularly can also help alleviate symptoms of conditions like irritable bowel syndrome (IBS), making it an essential food for digestive health and overall wellbeing.
+Consuming probiotic-rich yoghurt regularly can also help alleviate symptoms of conditions like irritable bowel syndrome (IBS), making it an essential food for digestive health.

 CALCIUM FOR STRONG BONES AND TEETH

-Calcium is essential for building and maintaining strong bones and teeth, and yoghurt is one of the best dietary sources of this mineral.
-Each serving provides about 30% of the daily recommended intake, helping to prevent bone loss and conditions like osteoporosis.
-Calcium also plays a vital role in muscle contractions and nerve function, further enhancing the benefits of including yoghurt in your diet.
+Calcium is crucial for developing and maintaining strong bones and teeth, and yoghurt is among the best foods to supply this important mineral.
+Each serving provides about 30% of your daily calcium needs.
+It helps to prevent bone loss and reduce the risk of osteoporosis.
+Calcium also contributes to muscle contractions and nerve function, making yoghurt a smart choice to improve your health and wellbeing with yoghurt as part of your everyday diet.

 PROTEIN-PACKED NUTRITION

 Protein is the body’s building block, and yoghurt delivers a generous dose of this essential nutrient.
-With around 10–20 grams of protein per serving, depending on the type, yoghurt supports muscle growth, tissue repair and energy production.
+With around 10 to 20 grams of protein per serving, depending on the type, yoghurt supports muscle growth, tissue repair and energy production.
 Greek yoghurt, in particular, offers higher protein content, making it ideal for those seeking a nutrient-dense, filling snack or meal component.

 HEALTHY FATS IN YOGHURT